 In practical terms, when Social Security grants a COLA, the size of your check goes up.
-For 2018 the average Social Security benefit will increase $27 to $1,404.
-The maximum benefit for a worker at full retirement age will be $2,788 in 2018.
-It was $2,687 in 2017.
+For 2019 the average monthly Social Security benefit will increase $39 to $1,461.
+The maximum benefit for a worker at full retirement age will be $2,861 in 2019.
+It was $2,788 in 2018.

-While a 2 percent COLA in 2018 is welcome, the overall history of benefit increases has not kept pace with inflation.
-In fact, in 33 of the past 35 years (not counting 2017) the cost of medical care alone has outpaced Social Security benefit increases.
+While a 2.8 percent COLA in 2019 is welcome—it’s the highest jump in seven years—the overall history of benefit increases has not kept pace with inflation.
+In fact, in 33 of the previous 35 years through 2016, the cost of medical care alone has outpaced Social Security benefit increases.
 The COLA was 0 percent in 2009, 2010 and 2015.
-Last year it was just 0.3 percent.
+In 2016 it was just 0.3 percent.

 Medicare Part B Increases

-If you are enrolled in Medicare and protected by the “hold harmless” clause freezing your Part B premium when there is no COLA, you will likely see a jump in 2018 just as you did in 2017 when Social Security granted a 0.3 percent COLA.
-If you have been paying the full cost of $134 per month, your premium will only go up if the “full cost” premium increases.
+If you are enrolled in Medicare and protected by the “hold harmless” clause freezing your Part B premium when there is no COLA, you will see a jump in 2019 just as you did in 2018 after Social Security granted a 2.0 percent COLA in 2017.
+If you have been paying the full cost of $134 per month, your premium will be going up by a small amount—$1.50—to $135.50.